tbreuss/stimulus-demo/README.md

 ## Usage

-Run the demo by starting the webserver of your choice in your project folder.
+Run the demo by starting your favorite webserver in your project folder.

     # Start the built-in PHP server
     $ php -S localhost:9999